mohamedayad10/JobathonChallenge/README.md

 # Jobathon Challenge
 Designing and implementing a continuous delivery pipeline for a complex microservices application.
 The application consists of 15 microservices written in a mix of languages including Java, Python, and Node.js.
+The services talk to each other over gRPC.